algotechniq/algotechniq.github.io/services.md

 - We can carry out an entire project or a co-development assignment.

-#### Our services include:
+#### Engineering services

 + System feasibility study
 + Algorithm-architecture codesign
-+ Technology selection
-+ Full system development
-+ Block/IP level system development
-+ IP integration
-+ System design simulation
-+ System design verification and debugging
++ System simulation, verification, and integration
-+ System and product integration
++ System cost estimation
-+ System support and field upgrades
++ System deployment support